mrakgr/The-Spiral-Language/readme.md

 ```

 The base Object in Spiral is implemented like this.
 It continually wraps its members with the `obj` function in order to emulate OO access in standard statically typed OO languages.
 Maybe at some point remove functions will be added.

-What `obj` does is essentially pass itself to the function being evaluated.

 The main thing to keep in mind when considering `data_add`, `member_add`, `module_add` is that the first argument to them is not an object, but an unwrapped module.